Skip to main content

 IV.
 How These Lectures Echo Through the Public Ministry

-If these were really Jesus' most systematic lectures, we would expect to find them rippling forward into everything he said as a public teacher.
-They do.
+If these were truly Jesus' most systematic lectures, we should expect to find them rippling forward into everything he said as a public teacher.
+They do, and the continuity is unusually clean because the framework was already complete before the ministry began.

-Pause on that.
-Some of the earliest Christian converts at Antioch were people whose understanding of Jesus' teaching came not from the apostles but from his own pre-baptism teaching at Urmia and along the caravan routes.
-The brotherhood theme that runs through Pauline Christianity, neither Jew nor Greek, neither slave nor free, has its first systematic articulation here.
+The reach of the pre-baptismal teaching is easy to underestimate.
+The midwayers note that Jesus remained in Antioch longer than anywhere else on the trip, and that ten years later, when Paul preached there and heard his followers speak of the doctrines of the "Damascus scribe," he never realized his pupils had heard the Master himself (134:7.3).
+Some of the earliest Christian converts at Antioch, in other words, received their understanding of Jesus' teaching not from the apostles but from his own pre-baptism teaching along the caravan routes and at Urmia.
+The brotherhood theme that runs through Pauline Christianity, that there is neither Jew nor Greek, neither slave nor free, has one of its first systematic articulations on Cymboyton's island.

-Then, in the public ministry, the same architecture surfaces over and over.
+After that, the same architecture surfaces in the public ministry again and again.
 The kingdom is within.
 The Father is no respecter of persons.
-The Samaritans, the Gentiles, the women, the tax collectors, the Roman centurions, all are already inside the brotherhood by virtue of the indwelling.
-He never had to argue this from scratch in the public ministry, because he had already worked it out, in the most systematic and formal terms of his entire life, two weeks on an island in Lake Urmia.
+The Samaritans, the Gentiles, the women, the tax collectors, the Roman centurions are all already inside the brotherhood by virtue of the indwelling.
+He never had to argue this from scratch in public, because he had already worked it out, in the most systematic and formal terms of his entire life, during two weeks on an island in Lake Urmia.

 V. Why This Reads Like It Was Written This Morning

-Theme 4 is the killer for our era.
-Equality without supersovereignty is a trap.
-We have spent the last century trying to build a peaceful world on horizontal equality alone, with no shared vertical reference point.
-The Urmia teaching predicted, in plain language, what would happen.
-Free will beings who regard themselves as equals, unless they mutually acknowledge themselves as subject to some authority above themselves, sooner or later test their ability to dominate one another.
+The fourth theme is the sharpest for our era.
+We have spent the last century trying to build a peaceful world on horizontal equality alone, with no shared vertical reference point, and the Urmia teaching predicted in plain language what would happen.
+Free will beings who regard themselves as equals, recognizing no authority above themselves, sooner or later test their ability to dominate one another.
+You can read 134:4.9 and then watch the news, and the news reads like a footnote to it.

 VI.
 The Aftermath, and Why the Lectures Were Almost Lost